reutd/ABC/README.md

 ```bash
 integrated = model.batch_correction()
 ```
-integrated will hold a new anndata object with the corrected values.
+integrated will hold a new anndata object with the corrected embeddings.

 ## Example